 Principles of Medical Research

-Eli Lilly and Company has established policies, standards, and protections throughout the research and development (R&D) process to ensure that patient needs are foremost at all times.
+Lilly has established policies, standards and procedures throughout the research and development process to ensure that patient needs remain at the forefront.

 Conduct of Research